radiantlogic-v8/documentation-ia-product/documentation/how-to/database/sqlserver/performance-investigation-sql-server.md

 ### SQL Database

-This page includes attached, two scripts, that are provided by Brainwave GRC :
+This page includes attached, two scripts, that are provided by Identity Analytics :

 - `CheckDB_SQLServer_Vxx.sql` - Provides All information on the database : parameters, sizing, statistics, indexes fragmentation and iGRC schema
 - `SQLserver_iGRC_Schema.sql` - Provides only information on the iGRC schema as number of records per tables, per Time Slots and so on